3. The Hebrew Bible

 Mosaic Authorship?

-Mosaic authorship refers to the traditional belief that the Torah was dictated to Moses by God.
+“Mosaic authorship” refers to the traditional belief that the Torah was dictated to Moses by God.
 Mosaic authorship was contested by some early biblical scholars, for whom the idea that Moses alone wrote the entire Torah became problematical.
 Contradictions in the text caused them to doubt Mosaic authorship.
-We will mention just a few of the many contradictions.
+I will mention just a few of the many contradictions.

-The five books of the Torah included things that Moses was not likely to have said nor could have known.
-In the eleventh century (CE), Isaac ibn Yashush, a Jew who was a court physician for a ruler in Muslim Spain, pointed out that a list of Edomite kings in Genesis 36 named kings that lived long after Moses was dead.
-In the twelfth century, one rabbi pointed to biblical passages that referred to Moses in the third person.
+The five books of the Torah included things that Moses was not likely to have said nor could even have known.
+In the 11th century (CE), Isaac ibn Yashush, a Jew who was a court physician for a ruler in Muslim Spain, pointed out that a list of Edomite kings in Genesis 36 named kings that lived long after Moses was dead.
+In the 12th century, one rabbi pointed to biblical passages that referred to Moses in the third person.
 These passages used language from a time and a locale other than those of Moses and used terms that Moses could not have known.
-Much later, in the fifteenth century, Tostatus, Bishop of Avila, noted that the account of Moses’s death could not have been written by Moses.
+Much later, in the 15th century, Tostatus, Bishop of Avila, noted that the account of Moses’s death could not have been written by Moses.

+In the 17th century, Thomas Hobbes, the British philosopher, came right out and said that Moses did not write the majority of the Torah.
+Hobbes presented numerous cases throughout the five books that were inconsistent with Mosaic authorship.
 About the same time, the Dutch philosopher Spinoza published a unified critical analysis showing many contradicting and problematic passages.
 Among these is Deuteronomy 34:10, “Never since has there arisen a prophet in Israel like Moses, whom the Lord knew face to face.”
 Spinoza pointed out that this sounded like the words of someone who lived long after Moses and was able to make a comparison to later prophets.

-One of the statements frequently used to bolster the idea that Moses could not have written these five books appears in Numbers 12:3, which reads: “Now the man Moses was very humble, more so than anyone else on the face of the earth.”
+One of the statements frequently used to bolster the perspective that Moses could not have written these five books appears in Numbers 12:3, which reads: “Now the man Moses was very humble, more so than anyone else on the face of the earth.”
 After reading this statement, the question arises: How could Moses be the meekest or most humble man on the face of the earth and then proceed to tell everyone that he is?

 Today, formal support for Mosaic authorship is limited largely to conservative Evangelical Christians.
-Richard Elliott Friedman, a premiere U.S. Bible Scholar and bestselling author of eight books on the Bible, states, “Until the past generation there were Orthodox Christian and Jewish Scholars who contested the Documentary Hypothesis in scholarly circles.
-At present, however, there is hardly a biblical scholar in the world actively working on the problem who would claim that the Five Books of Moses were written by Moses – or by any one person.”
-(Who Wrote the Bible?, by R.E.
+Richard Elliott Friedman, a premiere U.S. Bible Scholar and bestselling author of eight books on the Bible, states, “At present, there is hardly a biblical scholar in the world actively working on the problem who would claim that the Five Books of Moses were written by Moses — or by any one person.”
+(Who Wrote the Bible?, R.E.
 Friedman, 2019)

 But if Moses was not the author of the Torah, then who was?